ryantaylor-cu/remote-access/_episodes/02-monitoring.md

 - "The `ps` command shows a list of processes"
 ---

 After you are able to connect to a server and run programs, it is often useful to know how much of the server your programs use.
 And servers are often shared, so it is also useful to see what is available on the server.
-There are three types of server hardware resources to consider - disk space, RAM, and CPU.
+There are three types of server hardware resources to consider - disk space, memory, and CPU.

 Let's start by looking at the `top` command.
 This is an interactive command that show what is currently running on your server, as well as how much memory and CPU is being used.